Clement-O/python-duplicate/docs/python-duplicate/examples.rst

 .. code:: python

-    from database.from_mysql import FromMySQL
-    # for Postgres:
-    # from database.from_psql import FromPSQL
+    from pyd import FromMySQL  # or FromPSQL for Postgres

     INFO_DICT = {
         'HOST': "MYSQL_HOSTNAME",